CahyaPutera/RAINPEDICTION-DASHBOARD/README.md

 For data exploration and modelling refers to : https://github.com/CahyaPutera/RainPrediction-Modelling

-For webscraping, and data gathering refers to : https://github.com/CahyaPutera/olah_wyoming
+For data gathering refers to : https://github.com/CahyaPutera/olah_wyoming

 Finished **Dashboard** can be viewed on : https://solversociety-rainprediction.herokuapp.com